-We’ve talked before about how we keep our hotel credit cards that come with free night certificates each year because we can book a room for at least double the cost of the annual fee.
-Our hotel cards are credit cards that we don’t mind paying an annual fee for.
-Let’s go over how to book with free annual night hotel certificates so you know how to do it.
+We’ve talked about how we keep our hotel credit cards that come with free night certificates each year because we can book a room for at least double the annual fee.
+Our hotel cards are credit cards for which we don’t mind paying an annual fee.
+Let’s go over booking with free annual night hotel certificates so you know how to do it.

-To book with my certificates, I just put my dates in as if I was booking with points.
+Let’s say that I want to go to Costa Rica and want to use one of my annual night certificates.
+I just put my dates in to book with my certificates as if I was booking with points.
 I click the box that says use points or certificates.
 This is what pulls up for the JW Marriott, a hotel I would be interested in.

-I would hit select and there I will see my award certificates.
+I would hit select, and there I will see my award certificates.
 I check the free night certificate + miles needed to “top-off” my points and can book it.
 These certificates are automatically sent to the hotel.
 If I cancel, the points return to my account.

-To book my free nights, I select the “2 Free Night(s)” link and then start searching.
-One of my favorite uses of IHG points and certifications is to stay at an Intercontinental Hotel.
-Bali is amazing.
-Let’s look there.
+One of my favorite uses of IHG points and certificates is to stay at an Intercontinental Hotel.
+Bali is amazing, let’s look there.

 There are even more choices available than are shown here.
 Holiday Inn or InterContinental—I’ll choose the InterContinental, thank you!
-The prices of hotels in Asia are pretty cheap, so I might want to stay at a hotel that would cost me more.
+The prices of hotels in Asia are pretty low, so I might want to stay at a hotel that would cost me more.

-When you pay your annual fee on the Chase World of Hyatt Credit Card, you also receive an annual night certificate good at a category 1-4 hotel.
-Obviously, to get the most value, I would try and use it at a category 4 hotel to get the most value.
+When you pay your annual fee on the Chase World of Hyatt Credit Card, you also receive an annual free night certificate good at a category 1-4 hotel.
+Obviously, I would try and use it at a category 4 hotel to get the most value.
 You can also get a free night for the Brand Explorer Award.

-On your home page, you click on “awards” to pull up your free nights.
+You click on “My Awards” on your home page to pull up your free nights.

 When I hit the “My Awards” button, I see this.

-Once you hit the “explore hotels” button you can look for hotels that are categories 1-4.
+Once you hit the “explore hotels” button, you can look for hotels with redemptions of less than 15,000 points.
 I don’t always use my free night certificates at expensive hotels.
 Sometimes, I use them for less expensive options.
 In this case, I needed to use them by the end of the year.
-Alex and I planned a trip to Disneyland and the Hyatt Place has two queen beds plus a sofa bed for her boys, plus free breakfast was just the thing.
-The hotel room was only $140 for our dates (a great deal!) but I still saved money as my annual fee is $95.
+Alex and I planned a trip to Disneyland, and the Hyatt Place with a kitchen and sofa bed for her boys was just the thing.
+The hotel room is only $140, but I still saved money as my annual fee is $95.
 It’s all about what works in your situation.

 Booking with free annual night hotel certificates is not difficult.
-Each hotel chain has a different way of booking but they are not complicated.
-You can get great value with your annual night certificates or just book them for a staycation.
-Whether you are booking internationally or closer to home, they are a great perk to your credit card and make the annual fees worth paying.
+Each hotel chain has a different way of booking, but they are not complicated.
+You can get great value with your annual night certificates, or book them for a staycation.
+Whether you are booking internationally or closer to home, they are a great credit card perk and make the annual fees worth paying.

 Affiliate Disclosure: Travel Hacking Mom uses affiliate links.
 We may receive compensation if you use our links when applying for a credit card at no extra cost to you.
 This compensation does not impact how or where products appear on this site.
 Travel Hacking Mom has not reviewed all available credit card offers on this site.
 Thank you so much if you use our links!